The Real Cost of Selling a House in Florida (2026 Breakdown)

 The good news: Florida has no state income tax, which means no state capital gains tax either.

-Federally, if the home was your primary residence for at least 2 of the last 5 years, you can exclude:
+Federally, if the home was your primary residence for at least 2 of the last 5 years, the IRS home-sale exclusion may let you exclude:

 - $250,000 of gain (single filers)